-As per S.2(9) of the Income Tax Act, 1961, unless the context otherwise requires, the term “assessment year” means the period of twelve months commencing on the 1st day of April every year.
+As per S.2(9) of the Income Tax Act, 1961, unless the context otherwise requires, the term ‘assessment year’ means the period of twelve months commencing on the 1st day of April every year.

 Therefore, basically the Assessment year is considered to be a 12 months period starting from April 1, during which an assessee is required to file the return of income (ITR) for the previous year and the ITO has to initiate assessment proceedings for such returned income and tax thereon.
 Since Income Tax is on income of a financial/ previous year or period, so tax filings and assessment can start thereafter.
 Probably, that’s why it’s called assessment year/ period.

-b) Meaning of Previous Year: S.2(34) & S.3 Income Tax
+b) Meaning of Previous Year: Section 2(34) & Section 3 Income Tax

-In view of above, we need to visit definition of previous year under Section 3 also, which is as under:
+In view of above, we need to visit Section 3 of Income Tax Act, 1961, which defines the term previous year as under:

 c) Concept of Previous Year & Financial Year vis-a-vis Assessment Year

 Understanding concept of previous year is very simple, it’s basically a period of upto 12 months just preceding the assessment year.
 Since financial year is always a period of 12 months and income/ source of income may be of smaller span/ tenure than of 12 months, so the concept/ term of previous year is used under Income Tax to cover income or source of income coming into existence after the commencement of financial year and to cover income or source of income coming to an end before completion of the financial year.
 Either way any income or source of income is not required to be spread to the whole of financial year, it may be part of the same and the same may be called a previous year.